How to get from Palenque to San Cristobal de las Casas

 Bus departure in Palenque

-All buses from Palenque to San Cristobal depart from ADO Bus Terminal, located within walking distance from the town’s main square, just 12 minutes away.
+All buses from Palenque to San Cristobal depart from ADO Bus Terminal, within walking distance from the town’s main square, just 10 minutes away.
 It’s also surrounded by lots of accommodations so chances are you’re already staying nearby.

 Bus arrival in San Cristobal de las Casas

-The bus will drop you off at the main bus terminal in San Cristobal de las Casas, located very close to the city centre.
-It takes around 12 minutes to walk to the main square.
+The bus will drop you off at San Cristobal de las Casas Bus Terminal, close to the city centre.
+It takes around 10 minutes to walk from here to the main square.

 If your accommodation is further away or you just don’t fancy walking, there are taxis available outside the bus terminal with fares from 40 MXN ($2.20).